Contentful Integration

 - Asset Handling: If a

-featuredImageUrlis mapped and an image is present, iContentForge will create an asset, process it, and link it to the entry. - Publication: The entry is saved and then published via the CMA, making it available through your Contentful Delivery API.
+featuredImageUrlis mapped and an image is present, iContentForge will create an asset, process it, and link it to the entry. - Publication: If Auto-Publish is enabled in your connector settings, iContentForge will immediately publish the entry using the Contentful CMA publish endpoint.
+This requires the current entry version number, which iContentForge reads automatically from the creation response (

 published.
 The new Contentful entry ID is stored for reference.